ambro1987/Events-as-Posts/readme.txt

 1. Adding a new event

 == Changelog ==

+= 0.5.6 &mdash; 27 of May, 2019 =
+* Removed front-end and admin stylesheets to improve performance

 = 0.5.4 / 0.5.5 &mdash; 25 of May, 2019 =
 * Updated the code that displays the event location to remove white spaces appearing before the commas